Victims: Cathy Lyn O’Daniel & her unborn baby

-Cathy, who was two months pregnant, was kidnapped, raped and shot four times by two 15-year-old males.
-The assailants then tried to burn her body to destroy evidence.
+Cathy, who was two months pregnant, was murdered two 15-year-old males.
 One of the killers was released from prison in 2010 after serving 23 years of a 54 year sentence.
 Cathy’s mother Linda opposes life without parole sentences for juveniles and works with the Campaign for the Fair Sentencing of Youth (CFSY).

 The mother of a murder victim delivers a powerful message about restorative justice in The Washington Post.